 In the Public profile section of your profile settings, you can manage the appearance of your profile page.
 Here you can change your username, add a bio, map a custom domain to your profile page, or specify a home project.

 By default, profile pages are hidden from external visitors.
-To make your profile public, you need to enable the setting ‘Show on my profile page’ for at least one project.
-This can be done from the Privacy tab in your project’s settings.
+To make your profile public, you need to enable the setting ‘Add to my Public Profile’ for at least one project.
+This can be done from the main settings tab in your project’s settings.

 After this project is published, open the profile settings, hover over the word ‘Hidden’ in the URL field, then click on it to make your profile page public.
 Now you can share its URL to let other people view it.
 To see how it looks for external users, click 'Take a look'.

-To hide a project from your profile, open the project settings, go to the Privacy tab, and disable the setting ‘Show this project on my profile page’.
+To hide a project from your profile, open the project settings, and disable the setting ‘Add to my Public Profile’.
 To hide a collection from your profile, open the collection settings and click ‘Make private’.
 If all your collections and projects are private, your profile won’t be visible to external users.

-You can map a custom domain not only to your projects but also to your profile page.
+You can connect a custom domain not only for your projects but also to your profile page.
 Your profile page, with all your public projects and collections, will be accessible with this domain.
-Also, all of your projects will appear under such URLs as, e.g., domain.com/portfolio.

-After the domain is successfully mapped, you can enable SSL and upload a favicon, which will be used for all projects in your account.
+After a domain has been successfully mapped, you can upload a favicon, which will be used for all projects in your account.